 Title IX of the Education Amendments of 1972 requires that all entities in receipt of any federal funds or financial assistance must prohibit sex discrimination in their education programs and activities.
-Sexual harassment is a form of prohibited sex discrimination.
-The Title IX Coordinator, Deborah Sanders, is the individual responsible for ensuring compliance with the law in this area.
+Sexual harassment, sexual assault, domestic violence, dating violence and stalking are all forms of prohibited sex discrimination.
+The Title IX Coordinator, Kimberly DeVries, is the individual responsible for ensuring compliance with the law in this area.

 Title IX requirements apply to all aspects of education programs and activities at GRCC, including student admissions, financial assistance, access to academic offerings, and athletics.
 The law also applies to all aspects of GRCC’s employment process, including hiring, tenure, compensation, and training.